Spanish Medical Interpreting Program

 • Bringing your language skills up to the level required of a professional interpreter is not a task that can be accomplished quickly.
 However, with a combination of determination and hard work, you can succeed in this challenging field.

-Spanish Medical Interpreting Program Goals
+Program Learning Outcomes for Spanish Medical Interpreting

 To become a certified medical interpreter you must pass a national certification exam.
 The coursework in the program prepares students for their national exam, which include a written test and an oral test.
 However, the CBC certificate for the Spanish Medical Interpreting Program is not a substitute for national certification.